Immolation (band): History

-Immolation was founded after the demise of Rigor Mortis (NY), a band formed in May 1986 by Andrew Sakowicz (bass guitar, vocals) Dave Wilkinson (drums), and Robert Vigna (guitar).
-After recording the Decomposed and Warriors of Doom demos, Sakowicz left the band in early 1988 and was replaced by Ross Dolan, and the band's name was changed to "Immolation".
+Immolation was founded after the dissolution of Rigor Mortis, a New Yorker band formed in May 1986 by Andrew Sakowicz (bass guitar, vocals) Dave Wilkinson (drums), and Robert Vigna (guitar).
+After recording the Decomposed and Warriors of Doom demos, Sakowicz left the band in early 1988 and was replaced with Ross Dolan, and the band's name was changed to Immolation.
 The new lineup put out two studio demos, in 1988 and 1989, and gained a worldwide following in the underground death metal scene.
-Immolation signed a record deal with Roadrunner Records and released their debut album Dawn of Possession in 1991.
+Immolation signed a deal with Roadrunner Records and released their debut album, Dawn of Possession, in 1991.
 After leaving Roadrunner, the band released "Stepping on Angels," a compilation of demo releases and live tracks.
-In 1995 the band was signed by Metal Blade Records and released three albums: Here in After, Failures for Gods, and Close to a World Below.
-After their second album, drummer Craig Smilowski left the band and was replaced by Alex Hernandez.
-Their next three albums, Unholy Cult, Harnessing Ruin, and Shadows in the Light were released by French label Listenable Records and Century Media in the US.
+In 1995, the band signed to Metal Blade Records and released three albums, Here in After, Failures for Gods, and Close to a World Below.
+After their second album, drummer Craig Smilowski left the band and Alex Hernandez replaced him.
+Their next three albums, Unholy Cult, Harnessing Ruin, and Shadows in the Light, were released by French label Listenable Records and Century Media in the US.

-In May 2001, Immolation were the headliners for a tour in Europe with supporting bands: Deranged, Deströyer 666, Decapitated and Soul Demise.
-Unholy Cult saw the departure of guitarist Thomas Wilkinson and the addition of ex-Angelcorpse guitarist Bill Taylor.
+In May 2001, Immolation headlined a European tour with supporting bands Deranged, Deströyer 666, Decapitated and Soul Demise.
+Unholy Cult saw the guitarist Thomas Wilkinson's departure and the addition of ex-Angelcorpse guitarist Bill Taylor.
 Steve Shalaty replaced Hernandez on Harnessing Ruin.
 In February 2008, Immolation toured the US alongside bands such as Rotting Christ, Belphegor and Averse Sefira.
 In January and February 2010, Immolation toured with headliner Nile along with Krisiun, Rose Funeral, and Dreaming Dead.

 In March 2010, Immolation released Majesty and Decay through Nuclear Blast.
-In 2011, they released the 5-track Providence EP through Scion A/V as a free download.
-In May 2013, Immolation released Kingdom of Conspiracy, again via Nuclear Blast, and toured with Cannibal Corpse and Napalm Death on a tour sponsored by Decibel Magazine.
-At the end of 2016, Bill Taylor left the band for personal reasons, and was replaced by Alex Bouks.
-In 2017 Immolation released their tenth full-length album Atonement.
-In 2022, Immolation released their eleventh full-length album Acts of God.
+In 2011, they released the five-track Providence EP through Scion A/V as a free download.
+In May 2013, Immolation released Kingdom of Conspiracy via Nuclear Blast, and toured with Cannibal Corpse and Napalm Death on a tour sponsored by Decibel Magazine.
+At the end of 2016, Bill Taylor left the band for personal reasons, and Alex Bouks replaced him.
+In 2017, Immolation released their tenth full-length album, Atonement.
+That same year, they supported Mayhem on their tour of North America with Black Anvil.'
+They toured North America two years later with Blood Incantation.
+In 2022, Immolation released their eleventh full-length album, Acts of God.
+In the spring of 2023, the band supported Obituary on their tour of North America with Blood Incantation and Ingrown.
+They played at Milwaukee Metal Fest in May of that year.

+Immolation announced their twelfth studio album, Descent, in January 2026, alongside a European tour in February with Mayhem and Marduk and a North American tour supporting Behemoth alongside Rotting Christ and Deicide, scheduled to start after the album's April 10 release.